Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 Endpoint Protection for Remote and Hybrid Devices

-Every laptop, tablet, and phone accessing company systems is an endpoint that must be protected.
-Traditional antivirus software — signature-based detection looking for known malware — is insufficient against today’s threats.
+Every laptop, tablet, and phone accessing company systems is an endpoint that needs protection.
+Traditional antivirus software—signature-based detection looking for known malware—isn’t enough against today’s threats, and it won’t catch zero-day exploits.
 Modern endpoint protection uses behavioral analysis, sandboxing, and machine learning to detect zero-day threats that haven’t been seen before.

 For hybrid workforces, endpoint protection must include both passive detection (scanning files when accessed) and active protection (preventing suspicious processes from executing).
 When an employee’s device is stolen or lost, remote wiping capabilities ensure that company data is inaccessible to whoever took it.

-The best practice for hybrid organizations is simple: issue dedicated work devices (laptops and phones) for work activities.
+The best practice for hybrid organizations is straightforward: issue dedicated work devices (laptops and phones) for work activities.
 Personal devices may handle email, but sensitive systems and data should require company-issued hardware with MDM and EDR deployed.
+If you can’t control the device, you can’t secure it.

 Learn more about protecting your organization: managed IT services from Fusion Computing include 24/7 endpoint monitoring and threat response.